Las Vegas shooting victims reach up to $800M settlement with MGM Resorts

 “We have always believed that prolonged litigation around these matters is in no one’s best interest.
 It is our sincere hope that this agreement means that scenario will be avoided.”

-Robert Eglet, leader lawyer for the plaintiffs, released a statement through MGM calling the settlement a "milestone in the recovery process for the victims of the horrifying events" on Oct.
+Robert Eglet, leader lawyer for the plaintiffs, released a statement through MGM calling the settlement a "milestone in the recovery process for the victims of the horrifying events" of Oct.
 1, 2017.

 “While nothing will be able to bring back the lives lost or undo the horrors so many suffered on that day, this settlement will provide fair compensation for thousands of victims and their families," Eglet said.